Set up your own FAIR Data Station#

 Configuring the application#

-After the inital startup of the application a fairds_storage folder will be created in the current directory.
+After the initial startup of the application a fairds_storage folder will be created in the current directory.
 This folder contains the configuration file for the application, the metadata file to ensure term standardisation and additional folders for various modules (if enabled).

 fairds_storage